 - For breathing in only.

-- Prepare puffer (inhaler) before first use, when puffer has not been used for more than 7 days, or if it has been dropped.
+- Prepare the inhaler before first use, when the inhaler has not been used for more than 7 days, or if it has been dropped.
 Spray 2 test sprays into the air.
 Shake well before each test spray.

 - Shake well before use.